VOL. IV - APPENDIX E

 On 3 November 1915 Frederick enlisted in the Royal engineers for the duration of the war.
 He was 38 years old and 1 month.
 He gives his occupation as "car man" and indicates that he previously served as a volunteer for 3 years.

 Frederick and Sarah's son Clifford John Pocock married Christine Hilda Howard in 1928.
+In 1939 they were living at 26, Senlac Gardens, Battle where Clifford was a "well sinker".
 Clifford died in 1979.
 Christine died in November 1987.

-Frederick and Sarah's son Frank Pocock died in 1965.
+In 1939 Frederick and Sarah's son Frank Pocock was living with his widowed father at 16 Coronation Gardens, Battle.
+He died in 1965.

 - Frank William Pocock

-By 1911 Frank William Pocock had enlisted in the 1st Royal Sussex Regiment and in 1911 was stationed in India.
+By 1911 Frank William Pocock had enlisted in the 1st Royal Sussex Regiment and the 1911 census appears to suggest that he was stationed in India.
+He was a member of the 1st battalion which was stationed at Peshawar, India from 4 August 1914 and remained there for the duration of the war.

 Private Frank William Pocock died at Connaughat Hospital, Aldershot on 2 December 1919 aged 35 (Reg Gen Dec Qtr 1919 Hartley Wintney 2c 207).
 He is buried in Hooe churchyard